Published By Janet Gershen-Siegel at April 4, 2018

 Equifax displays three distinct business determinations on its business credit reports.
 These are the Equifax payment index, your business’s credit risk score, and its business failure score.

-Similar to the PAYDEX score, Equifax’s payment index, which is measured on a scale of 100, demonstrates how many of your business’s payments were made promptly.
+Similar to the PAYDEX score, Equifax’s payment index, which demonstrates how many of your business’s payments were on time.
+It has a measurement on a scale of 100.
 These include both information from creditors and vendors.
-Nevertheless, it’s not designed to forecast future activity, which is what the other two scores are for.
+Nevertheless, it’s not meant to forecast future activity, which is what the other two scores are for.

 Equifax’s credit risk score checks how likely it is your business will become severely delinquent on payments.
 Scores run from 101 to 992, and they determine: